DhyeyMavani2003/Deep-Learning-Final-Project/README.md

 ## Abstract

-This project aims to analyze sentiment in tweets data using Deep Learning models, specifically BERT.
-The process involves cleaning and preprocessing the tweets data, followed by fine-tuning the BERT model to improve sentiment prediction accuracy.
-Additionally, other Deep Learning models will be explored to compare their performance with BERT.
-By leveraging the power of Deep Learning, the project seeks to gain insights into the sentiment patterns present in the tweets data and provide valuable information for sentiment analysis tasks.
+This project, DeepSentiment, leverages advanced deep learning techniques, particularly BERT (Bidirectional Encoder Representations from Transformers) and LLMs (Large Language Models), to analyze and predict sentiment from tweets.
+The primary aim is to perform sentiment analysis using BERT-based models, and observe the effectiveness of other contemporary LLM-based techniques such as multi-shot learning in classification of the entries.
+The insights garnered from tweet sentiment patterns can enhance understanding and implementation of state-of-the-art deep learning techniques in diverse sentiment analysis applications such as financial markets, and behavioral economics.

 ## Tools and Technologies Used
- Please refer to `requirements.txt` for requirements related to running `.py` files in the project
 - Python
 - Numpy
 - Pandas
+- Transformers
 - Tensorflow
+- NLTK
 - OS and System Libraries
 - GitHub Copilot

+_Note:_  Please refer to `requirements.txt` for requirements related to running `.py` files in the project.

 ## Instructions to Run The Project